Th0masStorm/all-around-aws-iac/README.md

 # All Around AWS IaCs

 This is a semi-workshop semi-list of things I've discovered and noted during my long long experience working with CloudFormation, SAM and recently CDK.
-I write them down as soon as I get time, I do not follow any specific structure except the sturcture of root directories.
+I write them down as soon as I get time, I do not follow any specific structure except the structure of root directories.
 Chapters are sorted in an order of delivery, I just dump them as is.

 Pull requests are welcome!